ops4j/org.ops4j.pax.web/pax-web-resources/pax-web-resources-jsf/Readme.md

 A service with the interface `org.ops4j.pax.web.resource.api.OsgiResourceLocator` must be available in the framework.
 The default implementation is provided via [pax-web-resources-extender](../pax-web-resources-extender).

 There is no coupling to Myfaces, nor Mojarra.
-Only `javax.faces` is used.
+Only `jakarta.faces` is used.